Skip to content

 plugins.entries.aof.config is the correct key.
 Do not use plugins.entries.aof.settings.

-Verifying plugin mode is active
+Verifying plugin attachment

-• OpenClaw Gateway logs show AOF plugin startup
+• OpenClaw Gateway logs show AOF plugin startup under ~/.openclaw/logs/gateway.log

 Terminal window